MurrayEfford/openCR/README.md

 methods build on Schwarz and Arnason (1996), Borchers and Efford (2008) and Pledger et al.
 (2010) (see vignette for more comprehensive references and likelihood).
 The parameterisation of JSSA recruitment is flexible (options include population growth rate λ, per capita recruitment f and seniority γ).
-Spatially explicit analyses may assume home-range centres are fixed or allow dispersal between primary sessions according to various probability kernels, including bivariate normal (BVN) and bivariate t (BVT).
+Spatially explicit analyses may assume home-range centres are static or allow dispersal between primary sessions according to various probability kernels, including bivariate normal (BVN) and bivariate t (BVT).